xalejandrow/interacting-with-the-twitter-api-project-tutorial/README.md

 # Integrating with the Twitter API Project Tutorial
 <!-- endhide -->

+1. Create a Twitter developer API.
+2. Connect with the Twitter API
+3. Retrieve and download data from the Twitter API.
+4. Create a python pandas dataframe for easier manipulation of the data.
+5. Save the data into a SQL database.

 Inside this repository, you will find a file called `./INSTRUCTIONS.md` with the steps needed to complete it.

 ## 🌱  How to start this project